darudecookie/V2-Robot-Arm/project_documents/project_requirements.md

     * Greater than 100hz two-way communication (for information like current and target joint angles)
 * Power:
     * 24V
-    * Less than 10A; no blowing breakers or PSU'
+    * Less than 10A; no blowing breakers or PSU's
 * Estop system
      * Hardware and software triggers
      * Should cut power to motor drivers